About Jamie

 - Marketplaces: Platforms connecting buyers and sellers in emerging niches

-Each project is instrumented with real-time metrics, and I share progress transparently through weekly updates.
+Each project is instrumented with real-time metrics, and I share progress transparently through daily updates.
 Every win, every failure, every lesson learned—all documented publicly.

 Why Build in Public?